Khaleda Zia: Early life and education

-Khaleda Khanam "Putul" was born in 1945 in Jalpaiguri in the then undivided Dinajpur District in Bengal Presidency, British India (now in Jalpaiguri District, India), but her ancestral home is in Fulgazi, Feni.
-She was the third of five children of tea businessman father Iskandar Ali Majumder, who was from Fulgazi, Feni District, and mother Taiyaba Majumder, who was from Chandbari (now in Uttar Dinajpur District).
-According to her father, after the partition of India in 1947, they migrated to Dinajpur town (now in Bangladesh).
-Khaleda describes herself as "self-educated", and there are no records of her graduating from high school; initially, she attended Dinajpur Missionary School and later Dinajpur Girls' School.
+Khaleda described herself as "self-educated", and there are no records of her graduating from high school.
+Initially, she attended Dinajpur Missionary School and later Dinajpur Girls' School, but dropped out after marriage.

 In 1960, she married Ziaur Rahman, then a captain in the Pakistan Army.
-After marriage, she changed her name to Khaleda Zia by taking her husband's first name as her surname.
+After marriage, she changed her name to Khaleda Zia by taking her husband's name as her surname.
 She reportedly enrolled in Surendranath College in Dinajpur but moved to West Pakistan to stay with her husband in 1965.
 Her husband was deployed as an army officer during the Indo-Pakistani War of 1965.
 In March 1969, the couple shifted back to East Pakistan.
-Due to Rahman's posting in the army, the family then moved to Chittagong.
+Due to Ziaur Rahman's posting in the army, the family then moved to Chittagong.